mydaytrip/partner-api/source/includes/trip-api.md

 ### Updating a trip

 If you want to change departure time or add/remove stops you need to cancel the booking and create it again as it can affect the price.
-For small adjustments like changing passenger phone number, email, child seat type, pick up and drop off address notes (within the scope of original search coordinates), customer note or flight number you can use the [/update](#update-endpoint) endpoint:
+For small adjustments like changing passenger phone number, email, child seat type, pickup and dropoff address notes (within the scope of original search coordinates), customer note or flight number you can use the [/update](#update-endpoint) endpoint:

 1. call [/search](#search-endpoint) endpoint to get possible options
 2. call [/book](#book-endpoint) endpoint to book the chosen option